Robotic-Assisted Gynecologic Surgery

 Sumana Koduri, MD

-Gynecologic Oncology and Robotic Surgery (uterine, cervical and ovarian cancer)At Froedtert & The Medical College of Wisconsin, Medical College of Wisconsin gynecologic oncologists have adapted the da Vinci robot to a wide range of uses in the management of benign and malignant disease.
+Gynecologic Oncology (uterine, cervical and ovarian cancer)At Froedtert & The Medical College of Wisconsin, Medical College of Wisconsin gynecologic oncologists use minimally invasive techniques whenever possible, including laparoscopy and robotic surgery.
+They have adapted the da Vinci robot to a wide range of uses in the management of benign and malignant disease.
 Each member of the faculty uses the latest da Vinci system technology for hysterectomy, cancer staging (removal of lymph nodes and other extra-uterine masses), and other complex pelvic and abdominal surgery.
 The majority of patients with endometrial cancer are offered minimally invasive surgery, and can have their surgical assessment completed without the use of a large incision (laparotomy).
 Medical College of Wisconsin gynecologic oncologists use the robot for evaluation of early ovarian cancer, as well as for cervical cancer.
 If needed, they use the robot for evaluation of pelvic masses for complex cases in which traditional laparoscopy would be limited in order to avoid laparotomy.
-The depth and breadth of our experience means we consider robotic-assisted surgical options for any eligible patient.
+The depth and breadth of our experience means we consider minimally invasive surgical options for any eligible patient.

-Medical College of Wisconsin gynecologic oncologists trained in robotic surgery:
+Medical College of Wisconsin gynecologic oncologists trained in minimally invasive surgery:

 Janet Rader, MD